 Most studies report minimal side effects.
 Less than 1% of patients experience mild discomfort or bruising after treatment.
 That’s a reassuring safety profile, showing that the treatment is generally safe for most men.

-Shockwave therapy is a non-invasive treatment that’s done at a clinic.
-Non-invasive means there’s no cutting or surgery involved.
-You won’t need anesthesia (which is medicine that makes you sleep or feel no pain).
-Some people might feel a little discomfort during the treatment, but there’s no real pain.
+These waves penetrate the skin and tissue without discomfort, often described as a mild tapping feeling that’s generally painless.
+Shockwave therapy is a non-invasive treatment that's done at a clinic.
+Non-invasive means there's no cutting or surgery involved.
+No Needles, No Surgery.
+You won't need anesthesia (which is medicine that makes you sleep or feel no pain).
+Some people might feel a little discomfort during the treatment, but there's no real pain.

 A study in 2010 found that patients had no serious side effects from the treatment.
 If you’re curious about how non-invasive shockwave therapy is used in other treatments, such as for knee pain, you might find this article on shockwave therapy for jumper’s knee interesting.